kubeflow/manifests/docs/release/handbook.md

 **Prerequisites:** Work at the organization that owns the distribution

 **Time Commitments:** This role can be completely asynchronous.
 Most of their work is expected to be in the Distribution testing phase.
+Ideally they should be involved when the first RC is cut in order to alert early for potential issues.

 **Responsibilities:**
 - Exposing issues that the distribution owner is facing with the new release